hueglij/req-trace-tool/README.md

 ## About

-Built as a personal project to solve a real pain point in generating highly standardized URS with relating and repeating risks and qualification tasks.
+Built as a small project to solve a real pain point in generating highly standardized URS with relating and repeating risks and qualification tasks.
 Minimizes the manual workforce by creating standardized documents.

 Feedback and ideas welcome — open an issue or reach out directly.